ABRG-Models/morphologica/docs/tutorial/quick.md

     gv->setdata (x, x.pow(3));
     // finalize() makes the GraphVisual compute the vertices of the OpenGL model gv->finalize();
-    // Add the GraphVisual OpenGL model to the Visual scene (which takes ownership of the unique_ptr) v.addVisualModel (gv);
+    // Add the GraphVisual OpenGL model to the Visual scene, transferring ownership of the unique_ptr v.addVisualModel (gv);
     // Render the scene on the screen until user quits with 'Ctrl-q' v.keepOpen();
-    return 0;
+    // Because v owns the unique_ptr to the GraphVisual, its memory will be deallocated when v goes out of scope. return 0;
 }
 ```